rajinder-yadav/react-redux-booklist/README.md

 ## Three Principles of Redux

 1. State is immutable
-1. An _action_ is used to cause _state_ to change.
+1. An _action_ is used to cause _state_ to update.
 1. A _reducer_ is a pure-function that returns a new state given an action.

 ## Action

-An action creator **must** never mutate the state, cause no side-effect, fetch data or make an API call.
-It must be passed data, called a payload, that is used to update the Redux store _state_.
+An _Action_ creator is responsible for providing data that will be consumed by the reducer to create a new _State_ object.

 An action creator should be prefixed with 'do', and accept an optional payload parameter.